ahmad12hamdan99/SPA/IntelRealSense/readme.md

 ## Aim
-This sample demonstrates the ability to use the SDK for aligning multiple devices to a unified co-ordinate system in world to solve a simple task such as dimension calculation of a box.
+This code demonstrates the ability to solve a simple task such as dimension calculation of a box using one realsense camera.

 ## Workflow
-1. Place the calibration chessboard object into the field of view of all the realsense cameras.
+1. Place the calibration chessboard object into the field of view the realsense camera.
 Update the chessboard parameters in the script in case a different size is chosen.
 2. Start the program.
-3. Allow calibration to occur and place the desired object ON the calibration object when the program asks for it.
-Make sure that the object to be measured is not bigger than the calibration object in length and width.
+3. Allow calibration to occur and place the desired object on the chessboard when the program asks for it.
+Make sure that the object to be measured is not bigger than the calibration chessboard in length and width.
 4. The length, width and height of the bounding box of the object is then displayed in millimeters.
 Note: To keep the demo simpler, the clipping of the usable point cloud is done based on the assumption that the object is placed ON the calibration object and the length and width is less than that of the calibration object.